 Floral arrangement classes are usually offered as part of a floral design or floriculture certificate program.
 Some colleges may also offer classes as part of a non-credit diploma program.
 More rarely, colleges and universities may offer associate's or bachelor's degree programs in the field.
-Floral arrangement classes focus on providing students with the technical skills needed to produce floral designs and arrangements for a variety of occasions.
+A floral design training program may last from a few weeks to a year.
+In shorter programs, classes are usually focused on one topic each.
+A longer program may be similar to a degree with series of classes on one topic.
+Classes are usually structured to provide hands-on work so students can get practical experience in floral design techniques.
+Some common concepts covered include:

 List of Courses